uq-its-ss/design-system/README.md

 This is the repository for the UQ Design System.

+The UQ Design System is a guide to how user interfaces should look, feel, behave and be coded at UQ.
+It includes a guide to the core styles, components, patterns and standards for UQ user interfaces.

 Go to the [UQ Design System](https://design-system.uq.edu.au/) website for information about:

 - what the design system is